godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 Godot’s design philosophy
 =========================

-*Now you've gotten your hands wet, let's talk about Godot's design.*
+Now you've gotten your hands wet, let's talk about Godot's design.

-**Every game engine is different and fits different needs**.
-They do not only offer a wide range of features: each engine’s design is unique.
-This leads to different workflows and different ways to reason about your games’ structure.
-This all stems from their design philosophy.
+**Every game engine is different and fits different needs.** Not only do they offer a range of features, the design of each engine is unique.
+This leads to different workflows and different ways to form your games’ structures.
+This all stems from their respective design philosophies.

-This page is here to **help you understand how Godot works**, starting from some of its core pillars.
-It is not a list of available features or an engine comparison.
-To know whether any engine can be a good fit for your project or not, you need to both try it out for yourself and understand its design and limitations.
+This page is here to help you understand how Godot works, starting with some of its core pillars.
+It is not a list of available features, nor is it an engine comparison.
+To know if any engine can be a good fit for your project, you need to try it out for yourself and understand its design and limitations.

 Please watch `Discover Godot 3, the Free game engine <https://youtu.be/4v3qge-3CqQ>`_ if you're looking for an overview of the engine's features.